ReachableCEO/ReachableCEOFulltimeResume/joplin/CharlesNWyble-CandidateProfile/CharlesNWyble-CandidateProfile.md

 Please provide all available rate options for the compensation types above.
 If rates differ with/without benefits, please send both options.
 I will select what works best for my situation.

-## Resume & Submission Process
+## Employment History

+### Comprehensive Employment History

-My comprehensive employment history is available here:
+My comprehensive employment history is available for download here:

-[Download](https://profile-fte.reachableceo.com/job-board/CharlesNWyble-Resume.pdf) Charles N Wyble comprehensive employment history document.
+[Download](https://profile-fte.reachableceo.com/CharlesNWyble-ComprehensiveEmploymentHistory.pdf) Charles N Wyble comprehensive employment history document.

+### Customized Resume for this role

-**Important**: I **DO NOT** permit use of the above resume for submission.
+**Important**: I **DO NOT** permit use of the above comprehensive employment history for submission.
+The goal of that document is to showcase my entire skill-set to help you determine if I'm a fit for the role you have sent me.

 Upon execution of a satisfactory RTR, I will send a customized resume for this specific role.

-I'm happy to discuss edits if needed and I must approve the final version submitted to the client portal.
+I'm happy to discuss any edits needed, and I must approve the final version submitted to the client portal.

-## Complete Candidate Details
+## Candidate Details needed for client portal submission

 | Question | Answer |
 | -------- | ------ |